Device Simulator

 The simulator is useful when you need to:

-- Confirm that commands, telemetry, and events match expectations after creating a Device Agent.
+- Confirm that commands, properties, and events match expectations after creating a Device Agent.

 - Validate conversation control and status display before a hardware prototype is ready.